M-Yasser1215/cloud-native-task-manager/README.md

 I started by designing the database schema - a `users` table and a `tasks` table with a foreign key relationship.
 From there I built the FastAPI backend, wiring up SQLAlchemy models, Pydantic schemas for validation, and JWT auth from scratch using `python-jose` and `passlib`.

 Once the backend was running locally and tested via the auto-generated Swagger docs, I moved to the frontend.
-I scaffolded the React app with Vite and TypeScript, built the auth flow (register → login → protected dashboard), and set up an Axios client with request interceptors to attach the JWT token automatically.
+I scaffolded the React app with Vite and TypeScript, built the auth flow (register → login → protected dashboard), and set up an Axios client with request interceptors to attach the JWT token automatically and silently refresh it using a refresh token when it expires.

 With both ends talking to each other locally, I deployed the database to Neon, the backend to Render, and the frontend to Vercel.
 This involved configuring environment variables across three separate platforms and debugging CORS, routing, and Python version issues in production.

+After the core app was live, I extended it significantly: adding due dates with overdue highlighting, inline task editing, custom tags with sidebar filtering, real-time search, rate limiting on auth endpoints, a light/dark mode toggle with localStorage persistence, mobile responsiveness, and a full Cypress E2E test suite covering the auth flow and task CRUD.

+---

+## ✅ Completed Improvements

-After the core app was live, I added mobile responsiveness with a slide-out sidebar and CSS media query breakpoints, a custom SVG favicon and tab title, and a registration flow with an email verification page.
+- Mobile responsiveness with slide-out sidebar and CSS media queries
+- Email verification page (delivery blocked by hosting limitations - see Future Improvements)
+- Due dates with date picker and overdue highlighting
+- Inline editing for task title and description
+- Task tags with sidebar filtering
+- Rate limiting on auth endpoints
+- Refresh token flow with silent background renewal
+- Cypress E2E tests for auth flow and task CRUD
+- Custom favicon and tab title
+- Real-time search bar
+- Light/dark mode toggle with localStorage persistence

 ---